STAPM/ukhlsclean/README.md

 ## Installation

-`ukhlsclean` is currently available only to members of the project team.
-To access you need to [sign-up for a GitLab account](https://gitlab.com/).
-You will then need to be added to the SPECTRUM project team to gain access.
-If you are on a Windows machine you will also need to [install Rtools](https://www.rdocumentation.org/packages/installr/versions/0.22.0/topics/install.Rtools).
+`ukhlsclean` is open source and [available on GitHub](https://github.com/STAPM/ukhlsclean).
+If you are on a Windows machine you will need to [install Rtools](https://www.rdocumentation.org/packages/installr/versions/0.22.0/topics/install.Rtools).
-Once that is sorted, you can install the latest version or a specified version from GitLab with:
+Once that is sorted, you can install the latest version or a specified version from GitHub with:

 ``` r
 #install.packages("devtools")